 Unfortunately, early Sepsis can be a difficult condition to recognise and often takes a while to diagnose.
 Sepsis can occur in any age group but small children deteriorate particularly quickly.
 The Sepsis Trust has issued the guidance below to help parents and child carers quickly recognise the signs and symptoms in children: http://sepsistrust.org/

 Sepsis can be hard to recognise at first as early symptoms are similar to flu and other common illnesses.
-Sepsis often follows on from Meningitis and Septicaemia (blood poisoning).
+In addition, sepsis often follows on from Meningitis and Septicaemia (blood poisoning).
 Many of the symptoms are similar and all these conditions are extremely serious.

 When to go to get medical help:

-If you are sent home from the hospital or GP Surgery and the casualty is getting worse.
-Return again.
-Trust your instincts and tell them you are worried!
+If you are sent home from the hospital or GP Surgery and the casualty is getting worse return again.
+Most importantly, trust your instincts and tell them you are worried!